rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 On reading the letter, he asked what province he was from.
 And when he learned that he was from Cilicia, ^2334

 he said, I will give you a hearing when your accusers arrive.
-And he commanded him to be guarded in Herod’s praetorium. ^2335
+And he commanded him to be guarded in Herod's praetorium. ^2335

 And after five days the high priest Ananias came down with some elders and a spokesman, one Tertullus.
 They laid before the governor their case against Paul. ^2401

-And when he had been summoned, Tertullus began to accuse him, saying : Since through you we enjoy much peace, and since by your foresight, most excellent Felix, reforms are being made for this nation, ^2402
+And when he had been summoned, Tertullus began to accuse him, saying:Since through you we enjoy much peace, and since by your foresight, most excellent Felix, reforms are being made for this nation, ^2402

 in every way and everywhere we accept this with all gratitude. ^2403